jammsen/docker-the-forest-dedicated-server/README.md

-## Docker - TheForest Fedicated Server
+## Docker - TheForest Dedicated Server
 This includes a TheForest Dedicated Server based on Docker with Wine and an example config.

 ## What you need to run this